-As part of the language profile, Language CV will be created to help the student make their language skills visible to the needs of the future.
-Language CV is a language profile reporting tool: It summarises the reflection on one’s own language skills and international competence in the language profile.
-Thus, the Language CV offers students the opportunity to talk about language skills more extensively than in the CV when traditionally applying for a job or postgraduate studies.
+As part of their Language Profile, students can compile a Language CV to make visible their language skills and international competence.
+The Language CV functions as a reporting tool of the Language Profile: It is a summary of the student’s own language skills and international competence in the language profile.
+Thus, the Language CV offers students the opportunity to demonstrate their language skills more extensively than in a traditional CV when applying for a job or further studies.

-- Knowledge of different languages (assessed on the CEFR scale)
+- assess their knowledge of different languages in accordance with the CEFR

-- A verbal description of their special skills (“highlights”)
+- give a verbal description of their language skills.

-For example, a student can describe how they’re using language outside of school, as well as skills acquired outside of school.
-The student links to samples and certificates.
+For example, a student can describe how they use different languages outside of school, as well as language skills acquired outside of school.
+The student can add links to samples and certificates into their Language CV.
 Samples can be, for example, audio files, videos, podcasts or text in the target language.

-While waiting for the tool, we recommend using the following types of templates for your Language CV.
+Before the national tool is published, we recommend using the following types of templates for your Language CV.
 For example, a language resume might look like this: